 - Assure appropriate water drainage.
 As the trail is used over time, it tends to create a creek-like impression that rain happily uses to run downhill.
 To prevent serious erosion, it’s necessary to cut drainage paths on the downhill side of the trail to drain the water from the trail.
 These cuts need to be cleared out each Fall as rocks and debris tend to collect in them.

 Reduce and eradicate non-native plants.
-Invasive species such as Scotch Broom and Star Thistle are found on the Overlook and Montini properties, and must be pulled from the ground by hand.
-In the Spring and Summer we often will have a work party that goes out with large grain sacks and gloves and pulls these invasive plants to provide a better habitat for our native flora.
+Invasive species such as Scotch Broom, Yellow Star Thistle, and Italian Thistle are found on the Overlook and Montini properties, and must be pulled from the ground by hand.
+In the Spring and Summer we often will have a work party that goes out with large sacks and gloves and pulls these invasive plants to provide a better habitat for our native flora.
 Individual stewards also go out independently to work to eradicate these plants from the properties.
 Eradication is only possible over a span of years of such focused activity.
+Through concerted, years-long efforts, we have been able to essentially eradicated Yellow Star Thistle from both properties, but Italian Thistle is an even greater challenge.

 - Coordinate with local agencies.
 The City of Sonoma owns these properties, and has contracted with the Sonoma Ecology Center to maintain the Montini Open Space property as well as to serve as the fiscal agent for the Sonoma Overlook Trail.
 The Chair of the Stewards as well as others communicate with these agencies on a regular basis — for example, if a tree falls across the trail, the City Public Works department needs to be informed so they can come out and cut it.
 We also communicate with the Chief of Police about violations of the law on the trail (for example, dogs and bikes).